Carpentaria

 Employment conditions in Carpentaria face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Some residents commute outside Carpentaria for work opportunities.
-Over the year to September 2025, employment increased by 0.1%, while labour force decreased by 0.7%, reducing the unemployment rate by 0.6 percentage points.
-In contrast, Queensland as a whole saw employment growth of 1.7% and an unemployment rate rise of 0.3 percentage points to 4.2%.
-Job forecasts from Jobs and Skills Australia project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Carpentaria's current employment mix suggests local employment could increase by 5.3% over five years and 11.6% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Carpentaria showed strong specialization in agriculture, forestry & fishing, with an employment share four times the regional level.
+However, health care & social assistance had a limited presence at 10.7%, compared to the regional average of 16.1%.
+Many residents commute elsewhere for work, indicating local employment opportunities may not fully meet demand.
+Between September 2024 and September 2025, employment increased by 0.1% while labour force decreased by 0.7%, reducing the unemployment rate by 0.6 percentage points.
+In contrast, Rest of Qld saw employment rise by 1.7% and unemployment increase by 0.3%.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Carpentaria's employment mix suggests local employment should increase by 5.3% over five years and 11.6% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment